Gary Henderson was born in Geraldine in South Canterbury, and gradually spiralled his way north to Auckland where he has lived since.

 Gary has also directed the work of other New Zealand playwrights; in 2000 he directed Ken Duncum's Horseplay for Dunedin's Wow!
 Productions at the Fortune, and in 2003, Carl Nixon's The Book Of Fame based on the novel by Lloyd Jones, at Downstage in Wellington.
 He has also served many times as a director and mentor in the development of scripts by new writers.

-From 2006 - 2012 Gary taught playwriting at Unitec's School of Performing and Screen Arts in Auckland.
+From 2006 - 2012 Gary taught playwriting at Unitec's School of Performing and Screen Arts in Auckland and still teaches independently.

 Gary was the 2013 recipient of the Playmarket Award, a $20,000 prize recognising a playwright who has made a significant artistic contribution to theatre in New Zealand.